adaltas/node-parameters/README.md

         }));
     });

 Important, cloud9 must be installed as a NPM module but there's a problem.
-At the moment, the NPM module is based on the master branch of cloud9 on GitHub and is expecteding a Node version of 0.4.1.
-Here's the procedure to use a newer version:
+At the moment, the NPM module is based on the master branch of cloud9 on GitHub (version "0.3.0") and is expecting a Node version of 0.4.1.
+Here's the procedure to use the newer version on the devel branch:

     git clone https://github.com/ajaxorg/cloud9.git
     git checkout -b devel origin/devel